CHN-beta/ovito/doc/manual/reference/rendering/tachyon_renderer.rst

   :align: right

 This is a software-based ray-tracing renderer.
-It can produce renderings of the scene with ambient occlusion lighting, shadows and depth of field.
+It can produce renderings of the scene with ambient occlusion lighting, shadows, and depth of field.
 The visual quality of the Tachyon renderer is slightly better than the one provided by the :ref:`OSPRay renderer <rendering.ospray_renderer>`, but it requires more memory.
-Both rendering engines offer higher visual quality than the :ref:`OpenGL renderer <rendering.opengl_renderer>`, but are typically considerably slower.
+Both rendering engines offer higher visual quality than the :ref:`OpenGL renderer <rendering.opengl_renderer>` but are typically considerably slower.

 Parameters